Plantation Island Wildlife Management Area

 - Dates of Operation: Year-round

 - Contact: DEC Region 6 (Watertown) 315-785-2263

 - Maps: Plantation Island Wildlife Management Area Map (PDF) (2MB) || Plantation Island Wildlife Management Area Map

 - Interactive Maps: Google Earth || State Lands Interactive Mapper

 Plantation Island Wildlife Management Area (WMA) The primary purposes of the Plantation Island WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
-This WMA is approximately 300 acres of Mohawk River floodplain in the Town of German Flats, southeast of the village of Herkimer, in Herkimer County.
+This WMA is approximately 300 acres of Mohawk River floodplain in the Town of German Flats, in Herkimer County.
 The Mohawk River is the north perimeter of the island, with the NYS Barge Canal defining the south border.
 Historically Plantation Island was used for agriculture and canal maintenance.
 Agriculture activity has long ceased but portions of the island are still managed by Thruway Authority for Barge Canal management and upkeep.
-The island is a mixture of wetlands (open marsh, wet meadow, and small shallow wetland pools), old pasture and meadow, and floodplain forest.
+The island is a mixture of wetlands (open marsh, wet meadow and small shallow wetland pools), old pasture and meadow, and floodplain forest.
 Due to previous significant disturbance, the island has large stands of invasive plant species such as honey-suckle, buckthorn, purple loosestrife, and Phragmites.
 Since access is limited, the island has little infrastructure.

 Hunting and Trapping

 Plantation Island WMA is located in Wildlife Management Unit 6K.
 The island is used for big game hunting and limited small game hunting.
 (View hunting seasons and trapping seasons)